 POST /api/{version}/objects/sandbox/batch/changesize

-A sandbox snapshot is a copy of a sandbox Vault that can store configuration and optionally data at a given point of time.
+A sandbox snapshot is a copy of a sandbox Vault that can store configuration and optionally data at a given point in time.
 Snapshots can be used to create or refresh sandbox Vaults.
 Admins are able to interact with snapshots using the following new REST API endpoints:

 The Create Snapshot endpoint creates a snapshot for a sandbox by providing a source sandbox.